mtntruong/LRT-HDR/README.md

 # Source code
 The proposed algorithm is implemented in Python with PyTorch framework.
-The source code will be updated soon.
-In the meantime, you may download the datasets and results.
+The full source code with training and testing routines will be updated soon.
+In the meantime, you may take a look at the implementation of the main network, or download the datasets and results.

 # Dataset
 ## Download